xtuc/webassemblyjs/README.md

 ## Commands

-- `wasmdump FILENAME`: decodes a wasm binary and dumps its content
+- `wasmdump FILENAME`: decodes a WASM binary and dumps its content
+- `wasmast FILENAME`: prints the AST of the WASM binary.
+- `wasmrun FILENAME [ENTRYPOINT]`: runs the WASM binary (uses the start section by default as entrypoint).

 ## Components